kurt-krueckeberg/society-tools/readme.md

 `composer dump-autoload`

-Include `vendor/autoload.php` as in these PHP files:
+Include `vendor/autoload.php` as in those described below.

-## Example Code Description
+## Example Code Descriptions

 * create-csv.php - creates a .CSV of member data that has four comma separated fields:
   * name